The Best Employee Advocacy Statistics

 Hopefully, these employee advocacy statistics made you raise your eyebrows in a positive way and helped prove to you how important it is for your company in the digital age.

-It’s why big name companies like Dell, Adobe, T-Mobile, and many others have been investing in a strategy and program.
+It’s why high-growth organizations like Unity, Okta, T-Mobile, and many others have been investing in a strategy and program.

 However, being that employee advocacy is still growing and somewhat new, getting buy-in or understanding why this matters can be challenging.